Safe-cracking: Physical methods

-Different procedures may be used to crack a safe, depending on its construction.
-Different procedures are required to open different safes, so safe-crackers need to be aware of the differences.
+Safes have widely different designs, construction methods, and locking mechanisms.
+A safe cracker needs to know the specifics of whichever will come into play.

 Lock manipulation

-Lock manipulation is a damage-free combination recovery method and a well known surreptitious bypass technique.
-Manipulation only requires fingers, eyes, and proper technique, though it is a skill that takes years to develop.
-While manipulation of combination locks is usually performed on Group 2 locks, many Group 1 locks are susceptible to manipulation.
-It involves the manipulation of the lock in order to obtain the combination one number at a time.
-Manipulation procedures can vary, but they all rely on exploiting the presence of mechanical imperfections in the lock, unlocking the safe and recovering its combination, which can then be reused to open the safe lock.
-Similar damage-free bypass can also be completed by a brute-force attack from a computerized auto-dialer or manipulation robot.
-These auto-dialer machines may take 24 hours or more to reach the correct combination, although modern devices with enhanced advanced software may successfully do this more quickly.
+Lock manipulation is a damage-free, combination-based method.
+A well known surreptitious bypass technique, it requires knowledge of the device and well developed touch, along with the senses of sight and possibly sound.

+While manipulation of combination locks is usually performed on Group 2 locks, many Group 1 locks are also susceptible.
+The goal is to successfully obtain the combination one number at a time.
+Manipulation procedures vary, but all rely on exploiting mechanical imperfections in the lock to open it, and, if desired, recover its combination for future use.
+Similar damage-free bypass can also be achieved by using a computerized auto-dialer or manipulation robot in a so-called brute-force attack.
+These auto-dialer machines may take 24 hours or more to reach the correct combination, although modern devices with advanced software may do so faster.